 Other highlights of Geoff’s work include:

 - Tokijarhpabi Holdings Ltd v Wildman, 2017 ABQB 277.
-A complex land dispute in which the Master in Chambers described as having “all the twists and turns of a diabolical law school property exam.” (at para 2)
+A complex land dispute in which the Master in Chambers described it as having “all the twists and turns of a diabolical law school property exam.” (at para 2)

 - Chris Baba Professional Corporation v Ronald C Witzke Professional Dental Corporation, 2017 ABQB 199.
 Lead counsel for a dispute between dental partners that upheld the appeal of a highly successful arbitral award, including solicitor client costs on behalf of Geoff’s clients.

 - Summit Solar Drywall Contractors Inc v Alberta (Human Rights Commission), 2017 ABQB 215.
-With the assistance of some students from Pro Bono Students Canada, Geoff was counsel for two contractors in defending an Appeal of a Human Rights Commission Award in their favour on the basis of employer discrimination.
-The Appeal was partly successful, and the matter was remitted back to the Human Rights Commission for further consideration.
+With the assistance of students from Pro Bono Students Canada, Geoff was counsel for two contractors in defending an appeal of a Human Rights Commission Award in their favour on the basis of employer discrimination.
+The appeal was partly successful, and the matter was remitted back to the Human Rights Commission for further consideration.
 The resulting decision by the Human Rights Commission (Goossen v Summit Solar Drywall Contractors Inc., 2017 AHRC 20) was completely in favour of Geoff’s clients.